-Mac's Upholstery specializes in custom upholstery for classic cars and other collector vehicles.
+Mac's Upholstery specializes in car interior restoration and custom upholstery for classic cars.
 Our craftsmen use period-specific materials or modern fabrics — whichever the customer prefers.
 We rebuild old car seats, repair or replace automotive carpeting in classic cars, reupholster vintage trailers and trucks.
 We also build and restore seats for classic motorcycles.

 Upholstery For Vintage Cars, Trucks, Motorcycles and Trailers